Assignment 4- Exercise 1 Presentation Methods

 Through research the Wasps artist studio complexes within the Glasgow area have proven to be the most conducive and appropriate place to exhibit my large-scale screen-printed vintage linen with and without hand stitching.
 Given the scale of connections made through Wasps such venues have proven to offer the best exhibition spaces which are well known as creative hubs as hundreds of artists have studios within these same venues and exhibit there regularly.
 There is a rolling programme of exhibitions, shows and events within each Wasps complex which is situated in the middle of the city with significant footfall as the exhibitions usually prove to be very popular and well attended.
 Wasps have significant connections across multiple creative-artistic communities and other related agencies, an extensive online presence including website, longer term experience of organising exhibitions and a range of specialist expertise, skills, and knowledge in promoting such exhibitions so I feel such exhibition venues would be readily supported by the artists within Wasps as well as the public.

-A major new survey celebrates the creative reclamation and nurturing spirit of Ghanaian artist El Anatsui (wallpaper.com).
+A major new exhibition series celebrates the creative reclamation and nurturing spirit of Ghanaian artist El Anatsui (wallpaper.com).

 Through researching exhibition presentation methods especially concerning larger-scale textiles I have been increasingly informed by how I wish to present my own creative work.
 I have compiled checklists of what is required to best communicate my narrative for the audience to understand what is being communicated, to promote emotional relating and responding with and to the screen-printed vintage linen bedsheets with and without repair.
 All related exhibition literature with imagery of my artwork including the artwork itself will be clearly named, dated and described.
 I have been helped by Edge-textile artists Scotland who have been dedicated to promoting excellence in contemporary textile art since its formation in 1999 when three textile art groups from Edinburgh, Glasgow and Dundee joined forces to incorporate artists from across Scotland.
 Through their regular exhibition programme of events they have offered support to those exhibiting textiles including myself.
 Edge members often share their own personal checklists and key points for exhibiting including curating, the associated practicalities and evidencing the creative journey to photographing the artwork, planning the hanging stages and presentation of work, labelling and completing a price list.